 It's a common misconception that the wool industry is harmless, but that couldn't be further from the truth...

-In 2019, it’s time we stop wearing wool from sheep.
+It’s time we stop wearing wool from sheep.

 Some of the supposed 'animal free' testing alternatives aren't actually cruelty free...